FeilongY/legged/README.md

 4. Install rsl_rl (PPO implementation)
    - Clone https://github.com/leggedrobotics/rsl_rl
    -  `cd rsl_rl && pip install -e .`
-5. Install legged
+5. Install legged_project
     - Clone this repository
-   - `cd legged && pip install -e .`
+   - `cd legged_project && pip install -e .`

 ### CODE STRUCTURE ###
 1. Each environment is defined by an env file (`legged_robot.py`) and a config file (`legged_robot_config.py`).
 The config file contains two classes: one conatianing all the environment parameters (`LeggedRobotCfg`) and one for the training parameters (`LeggedRobotCfgPPo`).